 First-Year Orientation to Community Involvement (FOCI) is an intensive pre-orientation program for incoming first-year and transfer students.
 FOCI serves as an introduction to community service, activism, and social justice issues in Washington, DC.
 FOCI participants actively engage in community service; discover and reflect on the diverse populations, perspectives, and roles that exist in the Georgetown and greater DC communities; develop leadership skills; and become part of a community committed to personal growth through service and reflection.
 FOCI activities address a wide variety of social justice issues, including education, sustainability, gentrification, immigration, LGBTQ access, and hunger and homelessness.
 The week involves lively discussions with Campus Ministry, faculty, student leaders, and DC community members.

-Incoming first-year students: You will receive pre-orientation information after May 1, 2020 from Georgetown University.
+You will receive pre-orientation information after May 1, 2023 from Georgetown University.
 To apply, visit Georgetown’s Pre-Orientation page and select FOCI on your application.

 “FOCI was an incredible way to start off Georgetown!
 I am truly grateful to my mentors for exposing me to DC, its history, and its social justice issues.
 It’s a warm community that will never leave you and continues to grow as you meet upperclassmen FOCIans and (soon for me) incoming FOCIans!!”